Fatdevil/GolfIQ-YOLO/README.md

 The UI currently calls the following endpoints: `/cv/mock/analyze`, `/cv/analyze`, `/cv/analyze/video`, and `/runs` (including `/runs/{id}` and `DELETE /runs/{id}`).

+#### Quick Round

+- Auto hole detect (beta): when a course bundle is selected and GPS is enabled, the web app can suggest switching to the correct hole based on your location, and you confirm via a “Byt / Ignorera” toast.
+The heuristic is intentionally conservative and currently relies on the static demo course bundles.

 ### CV / Range tooling

 - Range Practice (beta) is available at `/range/practice`.
 It currently calls `/cv/mock/analyze` to show ball speed, carry, launch, side angle, and a running session summary with averages and dispersion.